funvill/funvill.github.io/_posts/2017-11-04-esp8266-bitcoin-ticker.md

 date: '2017-11-04 00:01'
 author: funvill
 ---
-I been trading in the bitcoin market for a few years now

 # A simple bitcoin price ticker.
 Requests the current current price of Bitcoin in your local currency via [Coindesk.com](https://coindesk.com/) API.
 The display is updated with the current price on the top line, and the profit you have made on the bottom line.
 The price is updated once every 5 mins.